rule110-io/nkn-open-api/resources/docs/source/.compare.md

 <!-- START_e91b0af0278029e1f6c103542135b6be -->
 ## Get all transactions

-Returns all transactions with corresponding block, payloads, outputs, inputs and attributes in simple pagination format starting with the latest one
+Returns all transactions with corresponding payload, programs in simple pagination format starting with the latest one

 > Example request: